Air Weapons Complex: Technical Expertise

-UAV project
+Software and UCAV development

+Between 1988 and 1998, the AWC worked on developing the codes and systems engineering software that would be integrated with the fighter jets before dropping the nuclear discharges at the military targets.
+The successful weapons software integration was carried out in 1995 and its results were confirmed during a simulated military exercise.

-The Air Weapons Complex embarked on a project for the indigenous development of UAVs (unmanned aerial vehicles) in mid-1998.
-The Sky Tracker and Sky Navigator software suites were developed for the ground-based tracking of UAVs.
-The software retrieves the GPS position data from the UAV via a radio data-link 17 and uses it to show the position of the UAV as a 2D plot along with other essential data such as, speed, altitude, heading, etc. This plot can be overlaid onto area maps as well.
-This information is used by the pilot for flying the UAV from the ground-based command station.
+In 1998, the AWC embarked on a robotics engineering project for the indigenous development of combat unmanned aerial vehicles (UAV) with codenamed, the SKY TRACKER.
+The AWC developed Sky Tracker and Sky Navigator software suites were developed for the ground-based tracking of UAVs.
+The software retrieves the GPS position data from the UAV via a radio data-link 17 and uses it to show the position of the UAV as a 2D plot along with other essential data such as, speed, altitude, heading, and magnitudes.
+This plot can be overlaid onto area maps as well and this information is used by the pilot for flying the UAV from the ground-based command station.